pulp_celerybeat,pulp_resource_manager fail to start on boot

 RequiresMountsFor is documented here:

-#13 Updated by bmbouter about 2 years ago
+#13 Updated by bmbouter over 2 years ago

 Pulp 2 is approaching maintenance mode, and this Pulp 2 ticket is not being actively worked on.
 As such, it is being closed as WONTFIX.
 Pulp 2 is still accepting contributions though, so if you want to contribute a fix for this ticket, please reopen or comment on it.
 If you don't have permissions to reopen this ticket, or you want to discuss an issue, please reach out via the developer mailing list.